Philip Henry Muntz: Parliamentary politics

 In April 1870 Muntz was appointed to the Royal Commission on the Over-Regulation Purchase System.
 A royal warrant of 1866 had regulated payments paid for promotion and received on retirement from the British Army: the commission was tasked with examining whether payments above these levels were being made and by whom.

-Muntz was re-elected on in 1874 and 1880, retiring due to age and ill health before the 1885 general election.
+Muntz was re-elected in 1874 and 1880, retiring due to age and ill health before the 1885 general election.

 Later life

 In October 1888 Birmingham Corporation celebrated the golden jubilee of the town's incorporation.
-Muntz was granted the freedom of the borough in recognition of his efforts to secure incorporation, and as the only surviving member of the first town council.
+Muntz was granted the freedom of the borough in recognition of his efforts to secure incorporation and as the only surviving member of the first town council.
 The resolution was passed unanimously by the town council "for the invaluable privileges he had conferred upon this community through his and others' exertions, and in recognition of his subsequent services in the discharge of the duties of councillor, alderman, mayor, justice of the peace and representative of the borough of Birmingham in Parliament".

-Muntz suffered a "paralytic seizure" on 5 December 1888, from which he was slowly recovering when he suffered a second attack on Christmas Eve and died at his home at Leamington Spa, Warwickshire of the morning of Christmas Day.
-He was buried at Leamington Cemetery on 28 December, and was survived by two sons.
+Muntz suffered a "paralytic seizure" on 5 December 1888, from which he was slowly recovering when he suffered a second attack on Christmas Eve and died at his home at Leamington Spa, Warwickshire on the morning of Christmas Day.
+He was buried at Leamington Cemetery on 28 December and was survived by two sons.